 Below are the types of customer intelligence data you need to collect to understand your customers or target market better:

 This includes the base profile of your customers, including their income bracket, age, profession, and geographical location.
-You can collect this information through webforms, surveys, or lead tracking tools that extract publicly available information, such as details from social media accounts.
+You can collect this information through web forms, surveys, or lead tracking tools that extract publicly available information, such as details from social media accounts.

 Sources of Customer Intelligence Data

-HubSpot Service Hub has a customer feedback tool that lets you run various types of surveys, which you can easily send to your email distribution list.
+For example, HubSpot Service Hub has a customer feedback tool that lets you run various types of surveys, which you can easily send to your email distribution list.
 It provides a pool of ready-made templates users can further customize based on their preferred aesthetics or branding.

 The way your customer interacts with your email marketing campaigns says a lot about their behavior and preferences.
-By using information from your email marketing activities, you can see the types of content your customers engaged the most with, links they clicked that led to a purchase, and emails that didn’t get much traction.
+Using data from your email marketing tool, you can see the types of content with high engagement, links they clicked that led to a purchase, and emails that didn’t get much traction.

-Mailchimp provides rich insights into how customers interact with the user’s email marketing activities, whether collectively or individually.
+For instance, Mailchimp provides rich insights into how customers interact with the user’s email marketing activities, whether collectively or individually.
 It has growth, engagement, and revenue reports that help users discover patterns in their audience’s behavior and see what’s working with their marketing activities.
-It also shows them what actions have led to a purchase and lets them leave notes about customers’ individual preferences when integrated with your CRM.
+It also shows them what actions led to a purchase and lets them leave notes about customers’ preferences when integrated with your CRM.

-Agile CRM’s web analytics capabilities let users track their web visitors and see in-depth, contact-level analytics.
+Agile CRM’s web analytics capabilities let users track their web visitors and see in-depth, contact-level customer analytics.
 Its web analytics include various data like the source of a visitor, pages visited, time spent on each page, and browser or device used.
-This helps users segment customers and visitors based on activity and interests, enabling them to run highly targeted promos and identify hot leads when they browse their website.
+This helps users segment customers and visitors based on activity and interests, enabling them to run highly targeted promos and identify hot leads when they browse their websites.